karllmitchell/Channels-DVR-to-Plex/README.md

 Please note that this has not been thoroughly tested on all systems, and that it is to be used at your own risk.
 It has so far been tested on (at least) Ubuntu 16.04 Xenial (arm64) and Mac OS Sierra 10.12 (intel x86-64).
 This is sub-beta quality right now!
 Feel free to take it and make it your own, or contribute to this archive, as long as you share your work and operate within the license.

+Ideally this should be installed using the *install.sh* script.

 **The main script**

-*transcode-plex.sh* requires bash, and is designed primarily to run as a nightly job, preferably after all commercial scanning is over (12:01 AM by default), although it can be run from the command line too.
+*channels-transcoder.sh* requires bash, and is designed primarily to run as a nightly job, preferably after all commercial scanning is over (12:01 AM by default), although it can be run from the command line too.
 It can be installed either on the same machine as runs Channels DVR, or on another machine as long as you set the HOST variable; Note that it will copy files across the network in this latter mode.
 The advantage of this is that you can run a very low powered machine (ARM board or NAS) for the recording, and then use another higher-powered machine for the transcoding, potentially letting it sleep most of the time.
-I recommend placing transcode-plex.sh in /usr/local/bin.
+By default it lives in /usr/local/bin.

 At the core of the script is HandBrakeCLI, which performs the transcoding via libx264.
 This is easy to obtain (http://handbrake.fr/ or via apt-get, macports, etc.) and by default I have it set up to produce high quality full resolution outputs that look good on a full HDTV with Apple TV, which also runs on most devices that are capable of 1080p playback.
 Both subtitles and sound are preserved from the original MPEG, and if surround sound exists then a stereo track is added for more universal compatibility.